-1 • to research best practices in juvenile detention-based exercise curriculum (perhaps in 2 collaboration with YCYJC members); and 3 to include in the bulletin boards on each living unit informational materials about youth 4 advocacy opportunities available to detainees upon their release (including, but not limited, to 5 serving on the Youth Commission and Student Advisory Council); and 6 WHEREAS, In these communications between the YCYJC and JPD, the Department has 7 stated that full access to the center recreation area depends on capital improvements to the fence, but 8 JPD has not included these improvements in its 2012-2021 Capital Plan; JPD is waiting on an 9 estimate as to how much these improvements would cost (though the YCYJC requested that JPD 10 provide an estimate of this figure in December ); and the Department has said that it "cannot justify a 11 fence replacement jumping ahead of other capital improvements previously prioritized by JPD at this 12 juncture;" and 13 WHEREAS, The mission of the Juvenile Probation Department is "to serve the needs of youth 14 and families who are brought to [the department's] attention with care and compassion; to identify and 15 respond to the individual risks and needs presented by each youth; to engage fiscally sound and 16 culturally competent strategies that promote the best interests of the youth; to provide victims with 17 opportunities for restoration; to identify and utilize the least restrictive interventions and placements 18 that do not compromise public safety; to hold youth accountable for their actions while providing them 19 with opportunities and assisting them to develop new skills and competencies; and contribute to the 20 overall quality of life for the citizens of San Francisco within the sound framework of public safety as 21 outlined in the Welfare & Institutions Code;"11 now, therefore, be it 22
+• • to research best practices in juvenile detention-based exercise curriculum (perhaps in collaboration with YCYJC members); and

+WHEREAS, In these communications between the YCYJC and JPD, the Department has stated that full access to the center recreation area depends on capital improvements to the fence, but JPD has not included these improvements in its 2012-2021 Capital Plan; JPD is waiting on an estimate as to how much these improvements would cost (though the YCYJC requested that JPD provide an estimate of this figure in December9); and the Department has said that it "cannot justify a fence replacement jumping ahead of other capital improvements previously prioritized by JPD at this juncture;" and

+WHEREAS, The mission of the Juvenile Probation Department is "to serve the needs of youth and families who are brought to [the department's] attention with care and compassion; to identify and respond to the individual risks and needs presented by each youth; to engage fiscally sound and culturally competent strategies that promote the best interests of the youth; to provide victims with opportunities for restoration; to identify and utilize the least restrictive interventions and placements that do not compromise public safety; to hold youth accountable for their actions while providing them with opportunities and assisting them to develop new skills and competencies; and contribute to the overall quality of life for the citizens of San Francisco within the sound framework of public safety as outlined in the Welfare & Institutions Code;"11 now, therefore, be it

-&lt;sup>9 Email correspondence between Allison Magee (JPD) and Mario Yedidia (Youth Commission), December 21, 24 2012.
-Email correspondence between William P. Siffermann (JPD) and YCYJC, February 27, 2012.
-25
+9 Email correspondence between Allison Magee (JPD) and Mario Yedidia (Youth Commission), December 21, 2012.

+10 Email correspondence between William P. Siffermann (JPD) and YCYJC, February 27, 2012.

-&lt;sup>11 Juvenile Probation Department website, http://sfgov3.org/index.aspx?page=2262.
+11 Juvenile Probation Department website, http://sfgov3.org/index.aspx?page=2262.